Art-Sells/Arells/Build-Notes.md

 - - - - Sale Complete (confirming sale modal = false) (subtracts first from cVact 1, then 2, 3, etc and deletes those cVacts & cVatops from the database, adds Date (logs new Date in "Transaction Dates" database), $, and (B) to "Sold Amount in Database") (View Transactions) -> Transactions
 - - - - Transaction Failed (confirming sale modal = false) (OK)
 - Reloads modules every 5 minutes (price, wallet, and profits animation css) from coin gecko API wrapper?
-- all prices and wallet values structured like so: 1,000,000.00 Bitcoin Amount based on how many Sats?
+- all prices and wallet values structured like so: 1,000,000 Bitcoin Amount based on how many Sats?
+- all fees and totality values structured like so: 1,000,000.00

 ### Transactions